AntonioTepsich/Convolutional-KANs/README.md

 ![image](./images/experiment_28x28.png)

-Have a look at `experiment_28x28.ipynb`.

-### Discussion

-The implementation of KAN Convolutions is a promising idea, although it is still in its early stages.
-We have conducted some preliminary experiments to evaluate the performance of KAN Convolutions.
-The reason we say preliminary is because we wanted to publish this idea as soon as possible, so that the community can start working on it.

 **Here we have some results:**
 | Model               | Test Accuracy | Test Precision | Test Recall | Test F1 Score | Number of Parameters | Convolutional Layers |
 |---------------------|---------------|----------------|-------------|---------------|----------------------|----------------------|